 Twisted Yoga: Poses For Better Digestion

-If you suffer from digestive issues like ulcers, Crohn’s Disease or constipation, then yoga may help.
-The twisting poses of yoga, like most physical exercise, can help move food and waste through the bowels and out of the body, easing constipation and theoretically lower the risk of colon cancer.
+If you suffer from digestive issues like ulcers, Crohn’s Disease, or constipation, then yoga may help.
+The twisting poses of yoga, like most physical exercise, can help move food and waste through the bowels and out of the body, easing constipation.

 Roll out your yoga mat, grab a block if needed and try these yoga twists to get the digestive system going.